luisburgos-kueski/arch_components/packages/kapp_behavior/README.md

 # KAppBehavior

-Understamd user behavior on your app.
+Understand user behavior on your app.
 Observe ui, navigation and business logic events.

 ## Features